Senate OKs landmark gun violence bill, House passage is next

 The bill would make the local juvenile records of people age 18 to 20 available during required federal background checks when they attempt to buy guns.
 Those examinations, currently limited to three days, would last up to a maximum of 10 days to give federal and local officials time to search records.

 People convicted of domestic abuse who are current or former romantic partners of the victim would be prohibited from acquiring firearms, closing the so-called “boyfriend loophole."

 That ban currently only applies to people married to, living with or who have had children with the victim.
 The compromise bill would extend that to those considered to have had “a continuing serious relationship."

 There would be money to help states enforce red flag laws and for other states without them that for violence prevention programs.
-Nineteen states and the District of Columbia have such laws and Cornyn — whose state does not — demanded the inclusion of all states during the negotiations.
+Nineteen states and the District of Columbia have such laws.

 The measure expands the use of background checks by rewriting the definition of the federally licensed gun dealers required to conduct them.
 Penalties for gun trafficking are strengthened, billions of dollars are provided for behavioral health clinics and school mental health programs and there's money for school safety initiatives, though not for personnel to use a “dangerous weapon."

 © Copyright The Associated Press.
 All rights reserved.
 The information contained in this news report may not be published, broadcast or otherwise distributed without the prior written authority of The Associated Press.